 Notices were mailed, per state regulation, on Aug.
 9, 2019.
 Similar to past years, different letters were mailed to residents based on their current status, either serving as informational only, offering the option to opt-in, or offering the option to opt-out.
 There are no fees/charges to take any action to participate in the program or remove your household from the program.

 As a result of this EcoGreen aggregation program, the Village was named an Environmental Protection Agency-designed Green Partner Community and remains standing at fifth in the nation for green power consumed as a percentage of total consumption.

 “The Environmental Enhancement Commission proudly supports the board’s decision to move forward with the electrical aggregation program,” EEC Chairperson Antonio Halek said.
-“The electrical aggregation contract has been a topic discussed at EEC meetings for several years now, and we could not be happier with the Village’s commitment to support 100-percent renewable energy, as well as the development of technologies that will provide our residents a healthier environment.”
+“We could not be happier with the Village’s commitment to support 100-percent renewable energy, as well as the development of technologies that will provide our residents a healthier environment.”

 To opt out, a ratepayer need only:

 - Call MC Squared at the toll free number specific to Tinley Park ratepayers: (855) 564-8131